2009 United States missile strikes in Yemen: Rafadh

-Aftermath and response
+Aftermath

-Survivors and other locals near al-Majalah washed the intact bodies of those killed and prepared them for burial.
-A row of small gravestones were established along a highway leading to the village.
-Some of the victims from the two families were buried in a mass grave as their remains were torn apart and indistinguishable from each other.
-Animals remains were also buried alongside the victims for this reason.
-Human Rights Watch reported that local authorities "failed to provide even the most basic rescue assistance such as transporting the wounded to hospitals, helping identify the dead and wounded, or securing the area."
+In al-Majalah, survivors and other people from nearby washed and prepared for burial the bodies of those killed that were intact and identifiable.
+These bodies were buried individually in a row along a highway leading to the village and marked with gravestones.
+Other victims, whose bodies were intermingled and indistinguishable from each other, were buried in a mass grave, which also contained some animal remains for the same reason.
+Human Rights Watch reported that local authorities "failed to provide even the most basic rescue assistance such as transporting the wounded to hospitals, helping identify the dead and wounded, or securing the area".
+In Rafadh, a resident buried the dead militants before a tribal meeting was held, which concluded in Quso and other militants being evicted from the settlement.

-AQAP members giving a speech at the al-Majalah rally.

 At a rally attended by thousands from across the country in al-Majalah on December 21, organized by tribal leader and politician Saleh bin Fareed to show international media that the strike was a civilian massacre perpetrated by the US, a group of AQAP members unexpectedly gave a speech condemning the American and Yemeni governments and vowing revenge for the deaths of civilians.
 A video of the speech was broadcast by Al Jazeera and distributed by international news outlets, resulting in the rally, which was meant to show that the victims of the attack were not militants, being seen as a pro-AQAP gathering.